VishalJ99/imperial-cs-expense-filler/README.md

 ## Usage

-1. **Fill header info** (left panel) - name, bank details, etc. Auto-saves to browser.
+1. **Fill header info** (left panel) - name, CID, purpose of claim, bank details, etc. Auto-saves to browser.
 2. **Drag & drop receipts** into the center area
 3. **Click "Process All Receipts"** - VLM extracts data from each image
 4. **Review each receipt**:
-   - See extracted expense type, amount, date, vendor, description
-   - If wrong: type corrections in the text box → click "Re-parse"
-   - Toggle "Parse from: Text" for unreadable receipts
+   - See 4 collapsible sections (Travel General, Travel Mileage, Hospitality, Other)
+   - Active section is highlighted and expanded with editable fields
+   - Click other section headers to switch expense type
+   - Use **VLM Chat** for complex operations (e.g., "divide total by 6 for shared bill")
+     - Chat maintains history and sees the receipt image for context
 5. **Approve** each receipt when satisfied
 6. **Generate Excel & ZIP** - downloads:
-   - `{Surname}_E1-expense-form.xlsx` (filled)
+   - `{Surname}_E1-expense-form.xlsx` (filled with signature section auto-completed)
    - `receipts/` folder with renamed files like `HOSPITALITY_2025-12-05_monzu_199.61USD.png`

 ## Tech Stack